-Under the simplified approach the Group always recognizes a loss allowance for a financial asset at an amount equal to the lifetime expected credit losses.
+Under the simplified approach the Group always recognises a loss allowance for a financial asset at an amount equal to the lifetime expected credit losses.

-Impairment of non financial assets
+Impairment of non-financial assets

-Non-financial assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

-Non-financial assets are impaired when its carrying amount exceed its recoverable amount.
+- i) Non-financial assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable - ii) Non-financial assets are impaired when their carrying amount exceeds the recoverable amount.
 The recoverable amount is measured as the higher of fair value less cost of disposal and value in use.
 The value in use is calculated as being net projected cash flows based on financial forecasts discounted back to present value.